MooersLab/pymolsnips/README.md

 The `PyMOL.tmbundle`  shows up in the Bundles pull-down as `PyMOL.pml`.
 Select `PyMOL.pml` and then a new menu will appear with a list of the snippets.
-The descriptions of the snippets are on the left and the corresponding tab trigger is on the right.
+The descriptions of the snippets are on the left, and the corresponding tab trigger is on the right.
-The snippet can be added to the current pml document by selecting the snippet with the GUI or by entering the tabtrigger name.
+The snippet can be added to the current *.pml document by selecting the snippet with the GUI or by entering the tab-trigger name.

 The bundle pull-down provides access to a bundle editor.
 This editor can be used to view and change the code in the snippets.